SuzieQQ/SimpleNES/README.md

 An NES emulator written in C++ for nothing but fun.

 Roughly 40-50% of games should work (ie. games that use either no mapper or mappers 1, 2 ,3 ,4 (BUG),7 & 66 partial 11).
+Added APU experimental works with the sdl2 library in linux i have encountered a problem with apu enabled only the debug mode works and few games crash.

+the build release gives a black screen maybe there is a bug in the apu.